theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 A populist has to make the masses happy.
 And in this hunger to make the masses happy, comes the game of majority.
 To appeal to the majority, a populist taps into what the masses like.
 Gradually, "making the majority happy" becomes an obsession.
 As this obsession advances, the deeper the populist goes to the most basic of instincts.
 And in this race, we, along with the populist, lose sight of the sense of India, and alienate a section of the society.
 Then another.
 Then another.
 Until everyone gets alienated.
 Because no one can satiate this lust.

 Take a step back and think: What we fought two centuries for, would not last one.
 History will repeat itself.
 One of my friends said India should have more nationalism to counter the division mode that we are in.
 He meant it in the sense of landmass.
-But what good is a country with an undivided landmass but divided people; resentment and Inner Lines?
+But what good is a country with an undivided landmass but divided people, resentment and Inner Lines?

+## Was this amendment needed

+No.

+Read Article 11 again, and you will know that the government can declare anyone a citizen.
+The government can accord and revoke anyone's citizenship as it deems fit.
+Given that, what was the necessity to bring this amendment?
+Even as a matter of policy, why was this required---what was so pressing after all?
+The Sikhs and Christians and Hindus and Buddhists and Jains from other countries wait eleven years to get Indian citizenship, like everybody else, so what?
+You want people of these religions to "feel welcome", sure, but are others not?

+## Is this act discriminatory

+Constitutionally, no ([read above](#article-14)).
+Fundamentally, based on the spirit of India, yes:

+>  In the Third Schedule to the principal Act, in clause (d), the following proviso shall be inserted, namely:—
+> 'Provided that for the person belonging to Hindu, Sikh, Buddhist, Jain, Parsi or Christian community in Afghanistan, Bangladesh or Pakistan, the aggregate period of residence or service of Government in India as required under this clause shall be read as "not less than five years" in place of "not less than eleven years".'.

 ## Nationwide NRC

 This is what makes the Act malicious.
 The Home Minister says, 'Understand the chronology.
 First, the <span class='small-caps'>CAB</span> will come [into existence].
 Then, there will be the <span class='small-caps'>NRC</span> [exercise].'

-During the <span class='small-caps'>NRC</span> exercise, based on our experience, every citizen is a suspected immigrant to begin with.
+During the <span class='small-caps'>NRC</span> exercise, based on our experience, everyone is a suspected non-citizen to begin with.
 The citizens then establish their citizenship and get included in the registry.

 I would have no problem establishing my citizenship because I have airtight documentation proving my citizenship, right from my birth.
 I got educated, I know to work with the government functions, my parents and I have ensured to preserve the documents.
 I have a job in the regulated sector of the economy, I have a bank account with continuous transactions.
-I primarily deal cashless.
 I have nothing to worry about.
 But what number of citizens can do this?
-Why, my mother does not have any documentation to prove that she is Indian.
-Their family lost the documents.
+I do not know.
+Will a voter ID count as a valid document?
+My guess is as good as yours.

 Back in the day, nobody worried about all this.
 Nobody had DigiLocker to store the documents.
-What would they do?
-My mother can prove she is the wife of my father, who in turn has documentation to prove his citizenship---and this way, she is a still a citizen.
+What would those that do not have the documents do?
+My mother can prove she is the wife of my father, who in turn has enough documentation to prove his citizenship---and this way, she is a still a citizen.
 But what about others?
 My mother went to school, got educated, and still, this is the situation.
 What about the uneducated?
 Or the illiterate?
+Perhaps they have the documents, perhaps not.
+Perhaps the documentation they have will be accepted, perhaps not.

+All that we say with resepct to the <span class='small-caps'>NRC</span> will be mere speculation; the government has not shared official word on the exercise.

 Everyone says, 'Do not look at <span class='small-caps'>CAA</span> with <span class='small-caps'>NRC</span>---the two are separate.'
 I cannot help but look at them together, because Mr Shah said the latter will follow the former, and the goal is to expel "intruders" from the country.
+Should I read between the lines along with the current narratives?
+No?
+All right.

-The Amendment, when married to the <span class='small-caps'>NRC</span>, goes against the _spirit of_ the Constitution of India.
+The Amendment, _if_ married to the <span class='small-caps'>NRC</span>, goes against the _spirit of_ the Constitution of India, not the Constitution itself.
+This is beyond technicalities.

-## Was this amendment needed

-No.

-Read Article 11 again, and you will know that the government can declare anyone a citizen.
-The government can accord and revoke anyone's citizenship as it deems fit.
-Given that, what was the necessity to bring this amendment?
-Even as a matter of policy, why was this required---what was so pressing after all?
-The Sikhs and Christians and Hindus and Buddhists and Jains from other countries wait eleven years to get Indian citizenship, like everybody else, so what?
-Or otherwise, a person of any religious belief gets citizenship in five years.
-Why not?
+Do I support the <span class='small-caps'>NRC</span>?

+Not at this time.

+Does it mean I am in favour of illegal immigrants?

+No. I am not in favour of anything illegal.

-Second, the <span class='small-caps'>NRC</span> is expensive.
+Look, the <span class='small-caps'>NRC</span> is expensive.
 12 billion rupees is no small amount for one state.
 To find what, 1.9 million immigrants.
-This in a small state---2.39% of the total area of India.
-The expense would be 50,28,685 crore if this exercise has to happen across India.
-(By simple arithmetic, not accounting for the speed of the process and the inflation, other operational difficulties, etc.) Can we afford it financially?
-What part of this is not crazy?
+6% of the population of Assam.
+This in a small state---3.09 crore people.
+The expense would be 52,000 crore if this exercise has to happen across India.
+(By simple arithmetic, not accounting for the speed of the process and the inflation, other operational difficulties, etc.) Can we afford it financially, especially _at this time_?
+Is this the most pressing issue in 2019 -- 2020?

+No.

+Second, do we go tracking down every illegal immigrant and throw them into the detention centres?
+The Assam <span class='small-caps'>NRC</span> identified 6% of those evaluated, as illegal immigrants.
+Assam is a border state.
+Say, in the rest of India, we find 3% as illegal immigrants.
+Are there enough detention centres for 4 crore people?
+Or are we going to build them?

 Or perhaps there will never be an <span class='small-caps'>NRC</span>.
 Good, but still, what was the necessity of this amendment?